rogerpadilla/nukak/README.md

 const app = express();

 app
-  // ...other routes may go before and/or after
+  // ...other routes may go before and/or after (as usual) .use(
-  .use(
     '/api',
     entitiesMiddleware({